tshauck/brrrr/README.md

 └──────────────┘
 ```

-Take it from parquet and convert it back to FASTA, then check the min_len is
+Take it from parquet and convert it back to FASTA, then confirm the `min_len` is
 what's expected.

 ```console